philschanely/course-web1/_lessons/01-Intro-to-html.md

 Many other attributes provide specific settings and may only be used on certain tags.
 Watch for these as you learn each new tag.

+### Files and Content in Codio

+Watch this to learn how to work with files and content in Codio:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/b4wI369hdF8?list=PLuOViGmL7TfXlFl74Hf84NwSQPR_LDR0d" frameborder="0" allowfullscreen></iframe>

 ### Prepare to Apply

 Now you’re ready to apply what you’ve learned.
 Before beginning this module’s application activity, make sure you can do the following: